NilFoundation/crypto3-block/docs/implementation.md

 This separation defines the implementation architecture.

-Some particular cases merge accumulation step with encryption step.
+Some flows merge accumulation step with encryption step.
 This means block gets encrypted as far as it is found filled with enough data.

 ## Architecture Overview ## {#block_ciphers_architecture}